South West Norfolk (UK Parliament constituency)

-South West Norfolk is a constituency represented in the House of Commons of the UK Parliament since 2010 by Liz Truss of the Conservative Party, who briefly served as Prime Minister of the United Kingdom from September to October 2022.
+South West Norfolk is a constituency represented in the House of Commons of the UK Parliament since 2024 by Terry Jermy of the Labour Party.
+It was previously represented by Liz Truss of the Conservative Party (the shortest-serving prime minister in British history; serving as head of government for 49 days in 2022) between 2010 and 2024.

 Constituency profile

 This is a rural constituency which retains a significant agricultural and food-production sector.
-The population is largely White and predominantly homeowners, with incomes and house prices slightly below the UK average.
+The population is largely white and predominantly homeowners, with incomes and house prices slightly below the UK average.
 Electoral Calculus describes this as a "Strong Right" seat characterised by socially conservative values and strong support for Brexit.

 History

 Under the Redistribution of Seats Act 1885, the three two-member county divisions of Norfolk were replaced with six single-member divisions, including the newly created South-Western Division of Norfolk, largely formed from southern parts of the abolished Western Division, including Thetford.
 From the 1950 general election onwards, it has been formally known as the county constituency of South West Norfolk.

-South West Norfolk has been held solidly by Conservatives since 1964, but for twenty years prior; it had been ultra-marginal.
-Labour first held it briefly from 1929-31, and Sidney Dye of the Labour Party gained it in 1945 with a narrow majority of 53 votes.
-Dye subsequently retained the seat at the 1950 general election with an increased, but nevertheless, small majority of 260 votes.
+South West Norfolk had been held solidly by Conservatives from 1964 to 2024, but for twenty years prior, it had been ultra-marginal.
+Labour first held it briefly from 1929 to 1931, and Sidney Dye of the Labour Party gained it in 1945 with a narrow majority of 53 votes.
+Dye retained the seat at the 1950 general election with an increased, but nevertheless, small majority of 260 votes.
 He lost it to Denys Bullard of the Conservatives in 1951 by 442 votes and regained the seat from Bullard in 1955 with a small majority of 193 votes.
 Dye died at the end of 1958, and at the by-election, the Labour Party candidate Albert Hilton retained the seat with an increased majority of 1,354 votes.
 At the 1959 general election that soon followed, Hilton's safe majority was drastically reduced to a thin margin of 78 votes.

 Although Labour had held the seat at two general elections, despite two consecutive overall Conservative victories; the Conservatives won the seat at the 1964 general election, which was a Labour victory nationwide, and the party returned to government after 13 years in opposition.
 Paul Hawkins, then Gillian Shephard held the seat.
 Shephard's majority was slashed at the 1997 general election, in what would be the worst defeat nationwide for the Conservative Party in 91 years, before recovering at the 2001 general election.
 Both occasions resulted in an overall Labour victory.